tomgonzo/devsecops-workshop/module-1-prepare-sample-app.md

 ## Step 1: Get the sample app and clone the Repo

-A GitLab Repo containing an intentionally vulnerable application is provided for this workshop.
+A GitHub Repo containing an intentionally vulnerable application is provided for this workshop.
 [Access it here](https://github.com/tomgonzo/node-goof/).

 Click "Fork" to create a copy of this Repo into your GitHub account.